liweijiang/academic-personal-website/content/authors/admin/_index.md

 <!-- My primary fields of study are **artificial intelligence (AI)** and **natural language processing (NLP)**.
 I'm intrigued to make wild imaginations come true by building AI & understand the charms, mysteries, and peculiarities of humans.
 Thus, my current research focuses on the **co-evolution of AI and humanity**: how to build better AI by taking inspiration from humans and how to gain valuable insights into humans by developing better AI. -->

 My primary fields of study are **artificial intelligence (AI)** and **natural language processing (NLP)**.
 I'm intrigued to make wild imaginations come true by building AI & orchestrate mathematical and philosophical rigor to tackle real-world needs & understand the charms, mysteries, and peculiarities of humans.
-Thus, my current research focuses on the **co-evolution of AI and humanity**: how to build better AI by taking inspiration from humans and how to gain valuable insights into humans by advancing AI.
+Thus, my current research focuses on the **co-evolution of AI and humanity**: developing AI systems with deep concerns for human *traits*, *values*, and *needs*, while gleaning novel insights into *humans*, *society*, and *humanity* through advancing AI.

 <!-- I aspire to explore computational approaches and models building on knowledge in language and multimodal forms for trustworthy, meaningful, and prosocial applications.
 Previously, I worked on **human-computer interaction (HCI)**, so I'm also passionate about bringing human factors and interdisciplinary angles into play for my research. -->